 Prior to working within higher education, I was a publisher, and was very involved in the establishment of Publishing Studies as a profession-orientated, academic field.
 I have researched and written broadly about the industry and contemporary culture.
 My books are widely translated and used world-wide within industry, academia - and general society.

-My industry-related research has explored the discipline of Publishing Studies, self-publishing, marketing in publishing, what shapes an author and how shared-reading can serve to make transition within education easier (now within schools as well as higher education).
+My industry-related research has explored the discipline of Publishing Studies, self-publishing, marketing in publishing, what shapes an author and how shared-reading can serve to make transition between educational stages easier (now working within schools as well as HE).

-I live in Kingston and am always keen to convince others that it's a great place to live, as well as work.
+I live in Kingston.
+I'm always keen to convince others that it's a great place to live, as well as work.

 Journalists who would like to arrange interviews with the University's academic experts should contact the Communications team.

 Professor of Publishing, interim Director of Research, Business and Innovation (CSCI) and Director of the Kingston University Big Read

 I am currently supervising PhD within publishing history, literacy, bibliotherapy and marketing in publishing and have supervised several PhD by Publication to completion.
 Please get in touch if you have a proposal for consideration as a PhD, or a body of work you think might be presented for PhD by Publication.